ibm-cloud-docs/power-iaas/system-migration.md

 - Install the latest required software and apply the available fixes.
 - Set the appropriate processor compatibility mode for logical partitions (LPARs) before and after migration.
 - Plan the virtual processor (VP) and entitlement for each LPAR to best fit your operation and performance requirements.
-- Follow the I/O consideration guide.
+- Perform the steps provided in the I/O consideration guide.
 - Consider contacting [IBM Technology Expert Labs](#lab-services) to ease the migration process.

 ## Migrating to an IBM Power11
 {: #power11-migration}